 Hi Sunayna,

 :icon1: Glad to know that.
-Though its not an official announcement but I am trying to figure out a way to provide email accounts from the website.
-Though we need thousands of more members to be able to afford such development.
+Though it's not an official announcement, I am trying to figure out a way to provide email accounts from the website.
+However, we need thousands more members to be able to afford such development.

-As you know I have *not* studied human resource but I am rather gifted with research assignments and web development.
-I work for a software design firm and handle the HR issues [also] in our small company.
-CiteHR started when I was given a research assignment to find alternatives to balanced scorecard and a parallel research on some human resource software.
-I was interested and started this website as a place where I could learn human resource [couldn't afford to go for an mba... not because of money but just a general fear of educational institutes :icon2:] soon I realized that there was no way people are going to join and help out some of the new members [as often I was incapable or did not have the time to do the research and post answers to queries] unless I give them something in return.
-So I decided to let them promote their consultancy services in return of their contribution in helping other members.
-One thing led to another and I ended up spending a lot of time on the development of CiteHR, search engine optimization and the marketing of the website.
+As you know, I have *not* studied human resources, but I am rather gifted with research assignments and web development.
+I work for a software design firm and handle the HR issues in our small company.
+CiteHR started when I was given a research assignment to find alternatives to balanced scorecard and do a parallel research on some human resource software.
+I was interested and started this website as a place where I could learn about human resources [couldn't afford to go for an MBA... not because of money but just a general fear of educational institutes :icon2:].
+Soon, I realized that there was no way people are going to join and help out some of the new members [as often I was incapable or did not have the time to do the research and post answers to queries] unless I give them something in return.
+So, I decided to let them promote their consultancy services in return for their contribution in helping other members.
+One thing led to another, and I ended up spending a lot of time on the development of CiteHR, search engine optimization, and the marketing of the website.

-Well, these days I don't get the time to post answers to queries.
-Most of the time devoted to CiteHR goes into general moderation / administration of the website / checking marketing campaigns / answering emails from members who have problems.
-Most of the answering is done by some of the elite members on the board [as you may have noticed], who are much more capable of helping people out with human resource matters as they have first hand experience.
+Well, these days, I don't get the time to post answers to queries.
+Most of the time devoted to CiteHR goes into general moderation/administration of the website, checking marketing campaigns, and answering emails from members who have problems.
+Most of the answering is done by some of the elite members on the board [as you may have noticed], who are much more capable of helping people out with human resource matters as they have firsthand experience.

 Hope I've answered all the questions :icon1: